Celebrity Bluff

 Celebrity Bluff is a Philippine television comedy game show broadcast by GMA Network.
 Hosted by Eugene Domingo, it premiered on November 17, 2012.
 The show originally featured Jose Manalo and Wally Bayola as the original "Gangnammms" (also known as "Celebrity Bluffers"), which later consisted of Celebrity Bluffers, Boobay and Brod Pete.
-The show concluded on June 30, 2018, with a total of 213 episodes.
-It was replaced by The Clash in its timeslot.
+The show concluded on June 30, 2018, with a total of 16 seasons and 213 episodes.

+The show is streaming online on YouTube.

 Overview

-In September 2013, Bayola left the show after facing a scandal.
+In September 2013, Wally Bayola left the show after facing a scandal.
 He was then replaced by Boobay and Brod Pete who later became regular cast members.

-In November 2015, Manalo decided not to renew his contract due to scheduling conflict, at the same time Salvador also left the show before the season ended.
-The two were replaced by several guests such as Betong Sumaya, Boobsie, Jerald Napoles, Ai Ai delas Alas and Pauleen Luna among others.
+In November 2015, Jose Manalo did not renew his contract due to scheduling conflict, at the same time Isko Salvador also left the show before the season ended.
+Manalo and Salvador were replaced by guests such as Betong Sumaya, Boobsie, Jerald Napoles, Ai Ai delas Alas and Pauleen Luna.

-On February 4, 2016, the director of the show, Uro dela Cruz, died at the age of 64.
-The show went on a break after on February 20, 2016, it was replaced by Lip Sync Battle Philippines.
-The show returned on June 3, 2017, replacing Full House Tonight.
+On February 4, 2016, the director of the show, Uro dela Cruz died.
+The show went on a break after on February 20, 2016.
+The show returned on June 3, 2017.